 Irrespective of their intentions and motivations, Cybersecurity threats upend all the efforts of a digitally growing organization, cause severe financial damage, and cost irreparable reputation damage.
 Technologies such as IoT and Cloud Computing that are being employed widely; Practices such as distributed data storage and using public networks are increasing the risk of security threats.
 Every business unit including the leadership teams must learn more about these common cybersecurity mishaps and start adopting safe practices (individual and org-wide) immediately.

-Healthcare institutions and corporates are the new target groups for the hackctivists and cyber spies.
+Healthcare institutions, pharmaceutical companies, and health tech companies are the new target groups for the hackctivists and cyber spies.
 IBM and Ponemon Institute collectively conducted a study and calculated the average cost of a data breach by industry.
 Healthcare continued to stay at the top of the list in 2020 and 2021.
 According to these charts, cost of an average data breach in healthcare industry is a whopping 9.23 million USD.

 As much as the number is flattering, (considering the vertical holds such high-valued data) one cannot deny the fact that Health tech is in such vulnerable state and prone to peril.
 Here are the top aspects contributing to this phenomenon.

-Networks – The intruders disrupts the network and gain access to the data that is travelling through the network.
+Networks – This has been the soft target for breach of cybersecurity in healthcare.
+The intruders disrupt the network and gain access to the data that is travelling through the network.
 Subpar network security standards and trusting public networks to greater extents can lead to cybersecurity breaches.
 Vulnerabilities of networks can lead to Wiretapping, Encryptions, Traffic Analysis, Denial of service, Phishing, etc.

 Data Storage Practices – Scroll up and check the last graph.
 Data is the most valuable asset for the corporates in 21st century.
 Unsecured physical storage devices and cloud storages invite breaches.
 Impacts of Data breaches include business downtimes, legal complications, data loss, and threat to privacy.